 Due to the polarizing nature of this article after tens of thousands of views, and the controversy surrounding the topic, we have addressed this post on episode 26 of my weekly show: The Passionate DJ Podcast.
 You may listen to that episode here:

 It’s no wonder that a lot of traditional DJs get their panties in a bunch about this subject, because it’s a skill they took weeks, months, or even years to master… and now “any Joe Schmoe” can press a button and have a computer do the hard work for them.
 Because of this, newer DJs often miss a lot of the subtle details and observations along the way.

 In this post, we’ll go over some reasons why new DJs might still be interested in learning this skill.
 I’ll also go over some tips on how to learn, if you don’t already know.

 What you won’t find is a lengthy diatribe on how it’s your duty, that’s what real DJs do, and how the sync button is ruining DJing.

-- You can play on anything.
 Knowing how to beatmatch manually gives you options.
 Someone throwing a vinyl-only gig?
 Show up at a gig where there’s no room for your controller (but they provide a pair of standard CDJs)?
 Impromptu party at a friend’s house and want to use their gear?
-What if your controller breaks or your laptop goes “tango uniform” the day of your set?
+What if your controller breaks or your laptop goes belly-up on the day of your set?
 If you know how to mix the good ol’ fashioned way, none of these will be a problem to you.

 I separate these more obscure ideas from the practical uses above, because they do not help you do anything technical and might not matter to every DJ.
 But, they are points worth mentioning all the same.
 It’s up to you to decide which of these resonate with you.